technosemiotics/2023-ws-ai/programme.md

 ### Superheroes, cyborgs, and artificial creatures in science fiction narratives
 In contemporary science fiction, robots are often depicted as perfect humans.
 We will look at the spectrum of artificial, non-human or half-human creatures in fiction and their construction as the ‘human mirror’.
 We will also inquire into the role of fiction in relation to reality, how it criticizes contemporary society and how sci-fi imagery is used by technologists in discourse.

+## Friday, January 20

+### Workshop for Erasmus trainees
+Everyone (else) interested and still in Olomouc is welcome to join!